 Receiving the annual vaccine is the best way to help protect yourself from the flu each and every year.
 Get your flu shot today at Priority Urgent Care.
 For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, and Unionville CT!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!

 What is the difference between flu and common cold?